Choens/resume/Andy Choens - Resume.md

 Delivered in-home services to Albany residents with mental retardation and other developmental disabilities.
-Services included family support, socialization skills and crisis counseling.
+Services included family support, socialization skills, and crisis counseling.

 Worked with homeless guests to find housing and income in the form of jobs or social services such as SSD.
 Addressed other needs on a